Media & Press

 If you have media inquiries and interview requests, please contact Donna Porstner.

-Downloads & Press Kits
+Branding & Press Kits

 Logos, Photos, B-Rolls

 Need to use photos of Americares fast?
 Choose a batch below for downloads.
+Choose from our generic Branding photos, of our Warehouse and Headquarters*, or of Emergency Response* work and Global Health initiatives*.

 All about Americares